 In December 2016, we initiated a Phase 1b/2a combination clinical trial in mCRPC patients, dosing ZEN-3694 in combination with enzalutamide.
-In this trial, we are evaluating the safety, pharmacokinetics, and efficacy of ZEN-3694 in combination with enzalutamide in mCRPC patients that have progressed on first line standard of care anti-androgen therapy.
-The trial encompasses a dose escalation phase and an expansion phase, designed to potentially demonstrate early proof of concept.
+In this trial, we evaluated the safety, pharmacokinetics, and efficacy of ZEN-3694 in combination with enzalutamide in mCRPC patients that have progressed on first line standard of care anti-androgen therapy.
+The trial encompassed a dose escalation phase and an expansion phase, designed to potentially demonstrate early proof of concept.
 On June 4, 2018, we announced the initiation of the Phase 2 portion of the trial.
-The trial is ongoing.
+The trial has now been completed.
+On December 19, 2019, we announced that we have completed the Phase 1b/2, ZEN-3694 + enzalutamide combination trial in mCRPC patients who had progressed on an androgen receptor (AR) antagonist, abiraterone and/or enzalutamide.
+In these poor prognosis patients, where there is no standard of care, the data show that ZEN-3694 + enzalutamide provided a significant and meaningful radiographic progression-free survival benefit of approximately 44 weeks compared to approximately 24 weeks for patients receiving only the AR antagonist.
+Furthermore, the benefit was particularly significant in low AR signaling and/or AR independent tumors, which do not respond to AR antagonist monotherapy.
+Detailed results of the Phase 1b/2 mCRPC study are expected to be presented at future conferences and / or in future publications; additional information to come.